Awmusic12635/ISTE-438-Project1/readme.md

 ## Running

-Once they are installed you can run:
+Once all the dependencies are installed you can run:

 ```bash
 node app.js
 ```

-to run the program.
+This will start the server.
+The server is running when "App listening on port 3000" is logged to the terminal.

+Once the server is up the app can be accessed by visiting the host on port 3000 (localhost:3000).